pipesocks/pipesocks/README.md

 ```

 ### Windows
-If you don't want to compile libsodium yourself, you can download the recompiled library right [here](https://download.libsodium.org/libsodium/releases/).
+If you don't want to compile libsodium yourself, you can download the precompiled library right [here](https://download.libsodium.org/libsodium/releases/).

 ## Dependencies
 [Qt](http://www.qt.io/)